Suvir-Patrick/Suvir-Patrick.github.io/README.md

 ARENA.
 Anyone with access to the appropriate link can, through a web browser, explore these virtual spaces and interact with the physical world themselves.
 Although management of IoT devices remotely is by no means a novel concept, ARENA allows users to do so with a physical touch.

+Timeline:

+Week 1:

+Generally searched for ideas for the project.

+Week 2:

+Focused in on the idea of Mixed Reality/Augmented Reality.

+Week 3:

+Researched into the ARENA framework and looked into its uses.
+Created project github website.

+Week 4:

+Completed ARENA tutorial that was presented.
+Began discussion of using physical sensors with ARENA for interaction.
+Completed Proposal and began working on Python code for the project.

+Week 5:
+Begin background research on Mixed Reality and its implementations.
+Specifically, reserach focused on how it could help with simulation-based learning and remote activity.

+Week 6:
+Have Python Code written using the ARENA library provided that allows for beta testing of 1 devices.
+Begin working on video for presentation.

+Week 8:
+Have an implementation fully  tested and working for at least 1 device.
+Have 5 minute video presentation ready to show design.

+Week 10:
+Have all devices intended to be used with the project fully working.
+Have a full demo ready to present along with 15 minute video.